 Art and Activism in Latin America is a Despina project, with the support of the Dutch organization Prince Claus Fund.
 The project extends for three years (2016, 2017 and 2018).
 Each year, a theme guides a series of actions, including occupations, workshops, film screenings, exhibitions, public talks and a residency programme.
-For this third edition, the project brings DISSENT AND DESTRUCTION as its main theme and it runs between May and June 2018.
+For this third edition, the project brought DISSENT AND DESTRUCTION as its main theme and it happened between May and June 2018.

 by Consuelo Bassanesi and Guilherme Altmayer

 Like an earthquake, artistic and activist practices, through avant-garde and revolutionary actions, are capable of causing cracks in structures regarded as unshakeable.
 Discordant forms of life organization have long coexisted – equidistant, clandestine, or even in conflict – within normative and dominant models.